Invisalign Massapequa Park · Long Island

 The Clear Path Toward a Straight Smile

-For decades, if you were unhappy with the alignment of your teeth because of crookedness or gaps, there was only one solution—uncomfortable and noticeable metal braces.
-Thankfully, dentistry has evolved by leaps and bounds over the past few decades, allowing Dr. Mohr to offer a treatment like Invisalign in Massapequa Park.
-With it, you can maintain your daily appearance and eat whatever you like while getting ever closer to the eye-catching smile you desire.
+For decades, if you were unhappy with the alignment of your teeth because of crookedness or gaps, there was only one solution-- uncomfortable and noticeable metal braces.
+Thankfully, dentistry has evolved rapidly over the past few decades, allowing Dr. Mohr and Dr. Ariel to offer a treatment like Invisalign in Massapequa Park.
+With it, you can maintain your daily appearance and eat whatever you like while getting closer to the eye-catching smile you desire.
 Before you call to schedule a consultation, you can learn more about how it works below.

 How Invisalign Works

-Your particular aligners will be custom-made based on impressions and scans of your mouth that will help Dr. Mohr design your fully tailored treatment plan.
-Every six to eight weeks, you’ll come in for brief progress checks so your dentist can make sure everything is moving as expected.
+A patient’s aligners will be custom-made based on impressions and scans of their mouth.
+This will help us design a fully tailored treatment plan.
+Every six to eight weeks, patients should come in for brief progress checks so our dentists can make sure everything is moving as expected.

-In the past, Invisalign was only used to make minor, cosmetically focused adjustments to the orientation of the teeth, but today, it’s extremely versatile.
-All of the most common orthodontic issues can now be resolved discreetly using Invisalign, such as…
+All of the most common orthodontic issues can now be resolved discreetly using Invisalign, such as:

 Crowded Teeth